FreeWaveTechnologies/ZumIQ/full-demos/tank-level-simulator/hardware-setup.md

 Default Delay                   | 60
 Power Mode                      | Regular

+11. Click the "Program All" button to the upper-right of the tabs
+12. Disconnect the "Rainbow" cable from the USB-to-Serial cable and connect it to the RJ45-to-Serial cable, as described in [Hardware Setup](hardware-setup.md)

 ### Verifying Configuration

 Once configured with Tool Suite, power cycle the Serial Base.
 With a multimeter, test Channel 1 to ensure that it's providing 12V, and test Channels 2 and 3 to verify that they are providing 0V.